Colmmm/notes2flash/docs/README.md

 user_inputs: [notes_url, deckname]

-# 1) **scrape notes from online docs (google docs, notion, obsius)**
+# 1) Scrape Notes from Online Docs
 scrape_notes:
   - url: "{notes_url}"
-    output: scraped_notes_output  # the output name for the scraped notes
+    output: scraped_notes_output  # The raw notes from the provided URL

-# 2) **Process Notes (Multiple Steps)**
+# 2) Process Notes to Extract Vocabulary and Generate Flashcards
 process_notes_to_cards:
-  - step: "Extract key sentences"
+  - step: "Extract vocabulary and phrases"
-    model: "openai/gpt-4o-mini"
+    model: "meta-llama/llama-3.1-70b-instruct:free"
     chunk_size: 4000
     input:
       - scraped_notes_output
-    attach_format_reminder: true # if true will append a format reminder to the prompt ensuring api outputs correct format
+    attach_format_reminder: true
-    output: extracted_keywords  # Intermediate output
+    output: extracted_vocabulary  # Consistent naming for intermediate vocabulary output
     prompt: |
-      Extract keywords from the following document.
-The document contains vocabulary words or short phrases in Mandarin.
-For each keyword, provide its pinyin and English translation.
-Remove any irrelevant information or duplicates.
-If there are multiple valid translations for a keyword, choose the most common one.
+      Extract vocabulary and phrases from the following document.
+The document contains Mandarin keywords or short phrases.
+For each item, provide:

-      Output in the following format:
+      - The Mandarin word or phrase.
+      - Its pinyin representation.
+      - Its English translation.

+      Ignore irrelevant content and remove duplicates.
+If there are multiple valid translations, select the most commonly used one.
+Ensure the output strictly follows this JSON format:
       [
-        {"keyword": "word1", "pinyin": "pinyin1", "translation": "translation1"},
+        {"mandarin": "word1", "pinyin": "pinyin1", "translation": "translation1"},
-        {"keyword": "word2", "pinyin": "pinyin2", "translation": "translation2"},
+        {"mandarin": "word2", "pinyin": "pinyin2", "translation": "translation2"},
         ...
       ]

       Document:
       {scraped_notes_output}

-  - step: "Generate flashcards"
+  - step: "Generate example sentences and flashcards"
-    model: "openai/gpt-4o-mini"
+    model: "meta-llama/llama-3.1-70b-instruct:free"
     chunk_size: 4000
     input:
-      - extracted_keywords  # Input is the extracted keywords
+      - extracted_vocabulary
     attach_format_reminder: false
-    output: flashcards  # Final output
+    output: flashcards
     output_fields:
       - sentence
       - translation
       - keywords
     prompt: |
-      For each group of related keywords below, generate an example sentence in Mandarin that naturally uses one or more of the keywords in a contextually appropriate way.
-If the sentence requires additional Mandarin keywords for clarity, include them as well, provided they aren't commonly known by an upper-intermediate learner.
+      Use the vocabulary below to generate example sentences in Mandarin.
+Each sentence should:
+      - Naturally incorporate one or more keywords.
+      - Include additional context or keywords if necessary for clarity (only if not commonly known by an upper-intermediate learner).

+      For each sentence, provide:
+      - The Mandarin sentence.
+      - Its English translation.
-      Additionally, list the keywords in the format "keyword pinyin translation," using `<br>` as a separator if multiple keywords are included.
+      - A list of keywords in the format "keyword pinyin translation" separated by `<br>` for multiple keywords.

-      **Important**: The output must be in JSON format where each dictionary has exactly these three keys: "sentence," "translation," and "keywords."
-Do not change these keys.

-      Format the output exactly like this:
+      Ensure the output strictly follows this JSON format:
       [
         {"sentence": "Example sentence in Mandarin.", "translation": "English translation of the sentence.", "keywords": "keyword1 pinyin1 translation1<br>keyword2 pinyin2 translation2"}, {"sentence": "Another example sentence in Mandarin.", "translation": "English translation of this sentence.", "keywords": "keywordA pinyinA translationA<br>keywordB pinyinB translationB"},